ember-learn/guides-source/guides/v3.3.0/applications/services.md

 ```

 Injected properties are lazy loaded; meaning the service will not be instantiated until the property is explicitly called.
-Therefore you need to access services in your component using the `get` function otherwise you might get an undefined.

 Once loaded, a service will persist until the application exits.

 Below we add a remove action to the `cart-contents` component.
-Notice that below we access the `cart` service with a call to `this.get`.

 ```javascript {data-filename=app/components/cart-contents.js}
 import Component from '@ember/component';